openearth/aeolis-python/docs/user/model_description.rst

    u_{\mathrm{sed}} = u_{\mathrm{w}}

-While this method is the fastest and most robust, it significantly overpredicts the horizontal sediment velocity because grains in saltation move much slower than the wind.
-Consequently, it fails to capture localized deposition patterns or landform migration, making it suitable only for bulk transport calculations.
+While this method is the fastest and most robust, it overpredicts the horizontal sediment velocity because grains in saltation move slower than the wind.
+Consequently, it fails to capture deposition patterns, making it suitable only for bulk transport calculations.

 Predictions of the actual saltation velocity provide a more realistic description of horizontal sediment movement :cite:`sauermann2001continuum`.
 The sediment velocity can be determined from a momentum balance :cite:`duran2007thesis` consisting of three terms: the drag force acting on the grains, the loss of momentum during grain-bed interaction (splashing), and the downhill gravity force: